Surry Hills Day Hospital

 • Any mobility aids you may require such as walking stick or walking frame

 It is important you arrive at your designated admission time, although we do our best to minimise waiting times please be aware there can be unexpected emergencies and delays and we will keep you informed of progress at all time.

-On arrival to Surry Hills Day Hospital Sydney please present yourself to our friendly administration staff who will finalise any required paperwork and process payments if applicable.
+On arrival to Surry Hills Day Hospital please present yourself to our friendly administration staff who will finalise any required paperwork and process payments if applicable.

 One of our caring nursing staff members will complete your medical admission, confirm your personal details, consent form, allergies, fasting status, medical history, measure your height, weight and vital signs.

 They are there to answer any final questions you may have and reassure you.